rish-16/gnn-training-tricks/README.md

 # gnn-training-tricks
-Analysing the impact of training tricks of GNN training
+Analysing the impact of training tricks of GNN optimisation